FreeBSD is a registered trademark of the FreeBSD Foundation.

 (Use binary file transfers!)

-Then go back to /usr/local/kermit
+Then go back to /usr/local/kermit, find the

-directory with Makefile
+directory with Makefile, and type

-make all install
+make all install.

 Your shell is the most important part of your working environment.
 The shell is what interprets the commands you type on the command line, and thus communicates with the rest of the operating system.
 You can also write shell scripts a series of commands to be run without intervention.